A World to End (preview)

 Sergei looked down the tunnel, then pointed to the sheet in our hands.
 It was glowing slightly, and the words on it were slowly becoming indecipherable.

 “You wouldn’t’ve understood it, and the memories of what to do only linger so long.”
 He gestured to the empty potion bottles that were slowly fading out of existence.
-“I need to you to know exactly what to do.”
+“I need you to you to know exactly what to do.”

 “Then telling us what happens if we do it wrong?”

 He shrugged.
 “It’s automatically baked into the plans.
 If you can read them, you’ll see that warning, but that will fade when the potion wears off.
+Hopefully my oral instructions will help seal the memory beyond what you read.
 Memorize the successful route.
-Do you understand?”
+Right here.”
+He pointed on his own screen, and since they had been shared by him, a small series of dots appeared on our maps.
+“Do you understand?”
+He said slowly, as if talking to toddlers.

 We both nodded.